-A repurchase transaction in which a third-party agent (who is the custodian bank for both the parties) undertakes the settlement, custody and post-trade management of the transaction.
-Settlement is made by book-entry transfers between accounts on the books of the agent and so avoids the cost of settling across a CSD.
-The services of tri-party agents include the automatic selection of collateral from the account of the Seller, subject to the collateral eligibility criteria predefined by the Buyer, margining, management of manufactured payments and the automatic 'optimisation' of collateral.
-Optimisation means ensuring that the collateral held by the Buyer is always of the lowest quality acceptable to the Buyer (this means the Seller is making the most efficient use of his collateral, while the Buyer is earning the highest return).
+A Repurchase Transaction in which a third-party agent (who is the custodian bank or CSD for both parties) undertakes the settlement, custody and posttrade management of the transaction.
+Settlement is made by book-entry transfers between accounts on the books of the agent and so avoids the cost of settling across a securities settlement system but ensures a change of control and possession.
+The services of tri-party agents include the automatic selection of collateral from the account of the Seller, subject to the collateral eligibility criteria, concentration limits and haircuts or initial margins pre-defined by the Buyer; variation margining; management of manufactured payments; and the 'optimisation' of collateral.
+The most common type of optimisation is ensuring that the collateral held by the Buyer is always of the lowest quality acceptable to the Buyer (this means the Seller is making the most efficient use of his collateral, while the Buyer is earning the highest return).
 Optimisation is achieved by substituting existing collateral with new collateral whenever the Seller purchases a security of lower but still acceptable quality.
-The tri-party agent will also substitute when the Seller wishes to sell a security he has repoed out as collateral, or when collateral is no longer acceptable to the Buyer (eg because of a ratings downgrade) or when collateral is due to make an Income payment that might cause tax problems.
-Cf delivery repo and HIC repo.
+The tri-party agent will also substitute when the Seller wishes to sell a security that has been repoed out as collateral, or when collateral is no longer acceptable to the Buyer (eg because of a ratings downgrade) or when collateral is due to make a coupon, dividend or other income payment that might cause tax problems or when there is a corporate action.